eblanton/unix-v6-install/README.md

 To create an RK05 image from the pristine distribution install that is capable of booting on an 11/40-family machine and can mount an RL disk, run `make rlrk`.
-This will create a new RK05 image in `images/` called `rlrk_root.rk05` that has a kernel `rlrkunix` with RL01/RL02 support.
-To boot this kernel after its creation, run `pdp11`, then `set cpu 11/34 256k` (or 11/40, if you prefer), `attach rk0 images/rlrk_root.rk05` and then attach an RL01/02 image of your choice on rl0.
-Remember to `set rl0 rl02` if the image is RL02-format.
+This will create a new RK05 image in `images/` called `rlrk_root.rk05` that has a kernel `rlrkunix` with RL01 support (RL02 is currently broken).
+To boot this kernel after its creation, run `pdp11`, then `set cpu 11/34 256k` (or 11/40, if you prefer), `attach rk0 images/rlrk_root.rk05` and then attach an RL01 image of your choice on rl0.
 After booting, you can use `/etc/mount /dev/rl0 /mnt` to mount the image on `/mnt`.

 This image is otherwise the same as the pristine images.
 The only difference is the new kernel (and related artifacts) and RL device nodes